HikmahHijrayanti/HikmahHijrayanti/README.md

 I am an Informatics Engineering student at Bengkulu University who has high curiosity, communicative, thorough, and responsible for completing the work.
 Enjoys learning new things and focuses on details and has aspirations in - field of data analysis.
 Skilled in operating Microsoft, Python, MySQL and data processing
-- 📫 How to reach me: hikmahhijrayanti524@gmail.com
+<br /> - How to reach me: hikmahhijrayanti524@gmail.com
-- 💬 Ask me about anything

 ## Education:
 #### 1. [Universitas Bengkulu](https://www.unib.ac.id/) | Informatics Student at Bengkulu University | Bengkulu 2022-Present